Reed-CompBio/spras/docs/tutorial/intermediate.rst

 Controls which types of post-analysis are run, for this part of the tutorial:

-- Summary statistics: calculates metrics per dataset for each algorithm
-- Cytoscape export: generates .cys session files for each output subnetwork for easy visualization
 - Machine learning (ML): PCA, HAC, ensembling, and jaccard similarity that is run between algortihmns and per algorithm
 - Evaluation: Compares reconstructed pathways against the gold standards using different parameter selections
 - Each analysis has an include: true/false toggle